atmikvirani/djangonotesapp-helmchart/README.md

 ## Overview

-Django Notes App is a full-stack web application for managing personal notes, featuring a RESTful API backend built with Django and a responsive React frontend.
-The project is containerized with Docker and deployed on Kubernetes using Helm charts with auto-scaling capabilities powered by the Horizontal Pod Autoscaler (HPA).
+Django Notes App is a full-stack web application designed for managing personal notes, featuring a Django REST Framework-based backend and a responsive React frontend.
+The application is fully containerized using Docker and orchestrated on Kubernetes using Helm charts for simplified deployment and versioning.
+It supports dynamic scaling through Kubernetes' Horizontal Pod Autoscaler (HPA), ensuring the app automatically adapts to load.
+Additionally, traffic routing is handled via the NGINX Ingress Controller, enabling clean, domain-based access to the application and laying the foundation for TLS support and production-grade networking.

----

 ## Features

-- Create, read, update, and delete notes via REST API
+- Create, read, update, and delete notes via a RESTful Django API
-- Interactive React frontend with intuitive UI
+- Interactive React frontend with an intuitive and responsive UI
+- Containerized with Docker for consistent development and deployment
-- Kubernetes deployment with Helm charts for easy scaling and management
+- Kubernetes deployment using Helm charts for easy scaling and environment management
-- Auto-scaling based on CPU utilization with HPA
+- Auto-scaling based on CPU utilization with Kubernetes Horizontal Pod Autoscaler (HPA)
-- CI/CD pipeline configured using Jenkins for automated builds and deployments
+- Ingress-based routing using NGINX Ingress Controller for clean domain access and TLS readiness

 ---